-(d) Based on the information and explanations provided by the management of the Company, the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CICs, which are part of the Group.
-We have not, however, separately evaluated whether the information provided by the management is accurate and complete.
+(d) In our opinion, the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CICs, which are part of the Group.
 Accordingly, the reporting under clause 3(xvi)(d) of the Order is not applicable to the Company.

 xvii.
-The Company has incurred cash losses of INR 3,832 million in the financial year and of INR 2,458 million in the immediately preceding financial year.
+The Company has incurred cash losses of INR 1,200 million in the financial year and of Rs.
+3,832 million in the immediately preceding financial year.